WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 - Training package skill sets are defined as single units of competency, or combinations of units of competency from an endorsed training package, which link to a licensing or regulatory requirement, or a defined industry need.

 - Units of competency and accredited modules define the skills and knowledge to operate effectively in a workplace context.
-They are the smallest study components that can be assessed and recognised.
-Where a student enrols in a unit or module not part of one of the categories above, they are reported as ‘subjects not delivered as part of a nationally recognised program’.
+They are the smallest units or modules that can be assessed and recognised.

-All nationally recognised training is listed on the National Training Register and only RTOs can deliver nationally recognised training and issue nationally recognised qualifications or statements of attainment on the full or partial completion of training.
-Apprenticeships or traineeships combine employment and competency-based training, including both formal nationally recognised training and on-the-job training.
+All NRT is listed on the National Register of VET (training.gov.au) and only RTOs can deliver NRT and issue nationally recognised qualifications or statements of attainment on the full or partial completion of training (NCVER 2024b).
+Apprenticeships or traineeships combine employment and competency-based training, including both formal NRT and on-the-job training.

 Figure 5.2 outlines the major funding flows within the VET system.